 Grant Hobson, Treasurer

 Carrie Ortiz, Secretary

 Maureen Lostumbo, Chair

 Welcome to the website of the Art School at Old Church.
-For the past forty years, the Art School has enriched the lives of at least three generations through our educational and cultural offerings, as well as through our gallery exhibitions.
+For the past 41 years, the Art School has enriched the lives of at least three generations through our educational and cultural offerings, as well as through our gallery exhibitions.
 We are delighted to see new faces among many familiar ones each semester.
-Recently, with a grant from the New Jersey Cultural Trust, we have updated (and upgraded) our website.
 Whether you are well acquainted with the school or visiting our website for the first time, we invite you to explore the site: read about upcoming events, view a course or workshop, or just learn more about what we offer.